Mexican Street Corn

 a bowl of esquites.

-• olive oil + ghee – you can also use vegetable oil and butter.
-A great nugget of culinary wisdom I learned from a professional chef I worked with was that using both oil and butter together will prevent it from burning and allow for higher-heat cooking.
+• Olive Oil and Ghee (or Butter) – A great nugget of culinary wisdom I learned from a professional chef I worked with was that using both together will prevent them from burning and allow for higher-heat cooking.
 Perfect for this recipe!

-• cotija cheese – this is a crumbly aged Mexican cheese with a slightly salty taste.
-You can substitute it with other saltier cheeses such as parmesan or feta cheese.
+• Cotija Cheese – This is a crumbly, aged Mexican cheese with a slightly salty taste.

-• mayonnaise – I always use our homemade mayo.
+• Mayonnaise and Sour Cream – For the creamy element.
+I always use our homemade mayo.
 It takes 10 minutes a week to have this prepped in my fridge.
-So fresh and good!

-• fresh lime juice – roll the fruit on your counter pressing down slightly before slicing it in half with a sharp knife.
-This releases the juice allowing you to get more out of your lime.
+• Fresh Lime Juice – A staple in Mexican cooking.
+Roll the fruit on your counter, pressing down slightly before slicing it in half with a sharp knife.
+This releases the juice, allowing you to get more out of your lime.

-• Tajín this is a mild Mexican seasoning that features ground dry chile peppers and dehydrated lime.
-It is very mild in flavor.
-You can substitute chili powder or even smoked paprika.
+• Tajín – A mild Mexican seasoning that features ground dried chile peppers and dehydrated lime.
+You can find Tajín easily on Amazon or visit a local Mexican specialty shop.

 Equipment